 - Washers large enough to cover drain holes in the base of the pot

-- Candles, flammable gel, or other heat source
+- Candles, flammable gel, or another heat source

 Building Your Clay Pot Heater

 For our heater, we used two clay pots of slightly different sizes.
 The difference in diameter should be of around 2 inches.
 So you can use, for example, a pair that’s 8″ and 10″, one that’s 10″ or 12″ depending on how big youw ant it, and on how many candles you intend to use.